• Skip to primary navigation

 • Line your small oven tray with plastic and spread the mixture evenly on it.
 Use an angled spatula to even out the top.
 It should be about 1 to 1.5 cm thick.

 • Place the tray in the refrigerator for about 60 to 90 minutes.
-Depending on how cold your refrigerator is, the mixture should already be quite solid by this time.
+Depending on how cold your refrigerator is, the dough should already be quite solid by this time.

 Baking your semolina gnocchi: